About SafeTalk

 The #LetsTalkAboutIt initiative sounds incredibly impactful.
 Could you share a specific story or moment when you saw this initiative breaking down the stigma around discussing mental health topics that are often considered difficult?

-• Through #LetsTalkAboutIt initiate we have opened up many conversations that we think are not as broadly spoken about.
+• Through #LetsTalkAboutIt initiative, we open up conversations that we think are not as widely spoken about.
 One particular topic that went viral on our social media channels, was related to men’s mental health.
 The topic revolved around the pitfalls of communicating the wrong things to men in relationships, particularly when it comes to fostering understanding and harmony.
 This particular conversation spawned few thousands of people to join the conversation and share their experiences, from all over the world.
 Our social media notifications were screaming for few weeks, and we could never imagine how far this conversation would have reached.

 Can you provide an example of how the tools tailored for mental health practitioners within SafeTalk’s platform have improved the efficiency or effectiveness of their work?